 Day to Day Jewellery Care

 Ensure all your fine jewellery and watches are insured against loss, damage and repair.
-As part of our service Peter George Banks Jewellers include complementary first year insurance cover on all jewellery purchases, activated from the moment you leave the store.
-We can extend this insurance and add other items or collections to deliver a bespoke insurance package to suit your individual needs.
+As part of our service, Peter George Banks Jewellers include a complementary first year insurance cover on all jewellery purchases.
+Activated from the moment you leave the store, we can extend this insurance and add other items or collections to deliver a bespoke insurance package to suit your individual needs.

 Precious Metals Care

 Pure gold is naturally yellow, to give it a more white appearance most gold is alloyed with copper, zinc, nickel or silver.
 Salt in skin acids and other chemicals picked up in daily life create an oxidizing or tarnishing effect, usually the less pure the gold the more noticeable the tarnish or dullness.
 White gold is enhanced by rhodium plating to give a highly reflective shine which is eroded with genera

 l wear but can be restored by re-plating.
 We recommend bringing back your white gold pieces for regular re-plating.
 Avoid household bleach which causes gold to discolour and examine settings, clasps and joinings regularly to make sure they are secure.

 Platinum usually shows the least oxidization or tarnish because of its purity and composition but can be maintained using a non abrasive cleaner.
 Over time platinum develops a natural patina, an as-new dullness that can be restored by bringing our professional servicing.
 Always store gold and platinum pieces separately to avoid scratching and abrasion.